AndrewJBateman/ionic-angular-auth/README.md

 ## :books: General info

 * Initial screen is a login page with email and password fields.
-Angular 'canActivate' authguard limits access to the 'members/' route to only authorised (JWT token-bearing) users.
+* Angular 'canActivate' authguard limits access to the 'members/' route to only authorised (JWT token-bearing) users.
+* Example login details stored in app to test login system and avoid the need for a backend
+* Correct login credentials routes user to 'member' page
+* User credentials stored in Ionic storage so they can be viewed in Dev console/Application/Storage/Ionic Storage/_ionickv
+* Note: the 'register' page does not actually do anything

 ## :camera: Screenshots